 - Participate in hardware and software reviews and recommend purchases.

-- Maintain inventory of installed software, manage software licensing and create policies and procedures for upgrades.
+- Maintain an inventory of installed software, manage software licensing, and create policies and procedures for upgrades.

 - Work with hardware and software vendors to verify timely product delivery and ensure that new equipment is installed and ready to operate on schedule.